ADIRONDACK MOUNTAINS - LAKE GEORGE, New York

 Ray’s Perspective: Our RV park is located just NORTH of Lake George, N.Y. in Schroon Valley.
 As we approached the area there was a considerable increase in motorcycle activity both coming and going, mostly touring bikes and many with two-up.
 Little did we know this was the annual Americade Motorcycle Rally that ended three days after we arrived.
 We tried to visit Lake George on our 2nd day & part of the city was blocked off for the venders and bikers.
 This rally was much more laid back than Daytona Beach in Florida, more family orientated.
 Mostly touring bikes, including a lot of wings, sidecars, trikes, and bike trailers.
 We heard there were over 50,OOO bikers attending.

-Of course, we hit the regions first heat wave of the season, temperatures from 90 to 100 for 3-4 days, and here we are in one of the few parks we have visited with 30-amp service.
+season, temperatures from 90 to 100 for 3-4 days, and here we are in one of the few parks we have visited with 30-amp service.
 Marsha and I decided to head for the mountains, hoping for cooler temperatures.
 Although the highest peaks were over 4,000-ft, we only reached 2500 by road in the southern Adirondacks.
 Everything was green, but not many wild flowers.
 Marsha read there were 2800 lakes in the Adirondack Mountains.
 We did see many very pretty lakes surrounded by forest and the water appeared to be clean including the creeks running over the rapids along the roadsides.
 We visited the Adirondack Museum at Blue Mountain Lake describing the history of the area.
 Most of the roads were good.
 We also visited Fort Ticonderoga on Lake Champlain, with its pointed stockade fence and mote surrounding the fort, it must have looked impenetrable on its high perch overlooking the lake.

 Friday, we had rain and overcast skies.
 Regardless, we made plans to go into Lake George and see the area.
 When we went out to the truck to leave, it was dead.
 We called AAA and within an hour, we were on the road.
 The battery had drained from using the lift for the motorcycle without the motor on.
 Guess Ray will not do that again.